Parry-Parry/networkNotes/ns.md

 _Example: 802.11b Wi-Fi uses spread spectrum using several frequencies centred at either 2.4 GHz or 5 GHz_

 **Physical Link Characteristics and Limitations**

+- Real-world network links are imperfect, and subject to noise

+_noise_ : Electrical or radio interference, imperfections in optical fibre

+- The Shannon-Hartley theorem predicts the maximum data rate of a channel subject to noise: R<sub>max</sub> = Blog<sub>2</sub>\(1 + s/n\)
+- _B_ : bandwidth of the channel
+- _S_ : signal strength
+- _N_ : noise strength
+- Assuming Gaussian noise: interference affects all frequencies equally

+_Physical limit on maximum transmission rate_
+- B and N depend on properties of the channel
+- S depends on transmission power \-\> trade battery life for performance

+**The Data Link Layer**

+- Physical layer enables communication
+- Data link layer provides framing, addressing, media access control
+- Structure the bitstream into meaningful frames of data
+- Detect and correct transmission errors
+- Identify devices
+- Arbitrate access to the channel

+**Framing and Addressing**

+Separate the bitstream into meaningful frames of data

+_Refer to 01c for an example ethernet frame format_

+Preamble \-\- Source Address \-\- Destination Address \-\- Len \-\- Data \-\- CRC

+_CRC_ : Cycle Redundancy Check, error-detecting code commonly used in digital networks and storage devices to detect accidental changes to raw data

+**Media Access Control** : Control when frames are sent, to avoid collisions

+_Examples: Ethernet, Wi\-Fi_

+- When propagation delay low, listen before sending
+- If link is idle, send data immediately
+- If another transmission is active, or if collision occurs, stop sending, wait, then retransmit

+- Wait time should be random – to avoid deterministic repeated collisions; pick a random initial back-off interval of x seconds ± 50%
+- Wait time should increase with number of collisions – repeated collisions signal congestion; reduce transmission rate allows network to recover; each repeated collision before success, x \-\> 2x

+_Improves utilisation_
+- Active transmissions not disrupted by collisions
+- Only the new sender backs-off if the channel is active

+_Why does propagation delay matter?_

+A \-\-\> <\-\- B

+- A starts transmitting
+- B listens, hears no traffic \(message from A hasn’t reached it yet\)
+- B starts transmitting

+_Collision occurs, as messages overlap in transit; smaller propagation delay \-\> less likely to occur_

+**The Network Layer as an Internet Protocol**

+- Global inter-networking protocol

+**Hour glass protocol stack**

+**Application Presentation** : MIME, HTML, SDP, Codecs

+**Session** : SMTP, HTTP, SIP, RTP

+**Transport** : TCP, UDP

+**Network** : IP

+**Data Link** : Ethernet, ADSL, Wi\-Fi, SONET

+**Physical** : Wireless, Twisted pair, Optical Fibre

+**IP** : Single standard network layer protocol
+- Packet switched network, best effort service
+- Uniform network and host addressing
+- Uniform end-to-end connectivity \- subject to firewall policy

+- Many transport & application layer protocols
+- Range of link-layer technologies supported
+- Decouples end-to-end functionality from per-hop functionality

+**End\-to\-end functionality**: when an application performs specific tasks from start to finish,

+**Per-hop functionality** : a network solution aimed at classifying the IP traffic flow into traffic classes.
+It uses six bits, called DiffServ Code Point

+_DiffServ_ : a computer networking architecture that specifies a simple and scalable mechanism for classifying and managing network traffic

+**IPv4**
+- 32 bit addresses insufficient
+- Fragmentation difficult at high data rates
+- Limited extensibility

+**IPv6**
+- Larger address space
+- No in-network fragmentation
+- No unnecessary checksum
+- Simpler header format

+_fragmentation_ : process that breaks packets into smaller pieces (fragments), so that the resulting pieces can pass through a link with a smaller maximum transmission unit (MTU) than the original packet size

+_checksum_ : a small-sized block of data derived from another block of digital data for the purpose of detecting errors that may have been introduced during its transmission or storage

+**What About IPv5?**
+- Experiments with voice over the ARPAnet \- the precursor to the Internet \- started in the early 1970s
+- **Network Voice Protocol** : network protocol for transporting human speech over packetized communications networks
+- This evolved into the Internet Stream Protocol, ST-II, that was assigned IPv5 – an experimental multimedia streaming protocol developed between 1979 and 1995, but never widely deployed
+- **ST-II+ specification** : distinguishes its own packets with an Internet Protocol version number 5, uses the same IP address structure and the same link layer protocol number as IP

+**IP Addressing**
+- IP addresses encode location of network interface
+- If a host has multiple network interfaces \(e.g., Wi-Fi and Ethernet\), it will have multiple IP addresses
+- A host can support both IPv4 and IPv6 on each interface
+- A host can have multiple IP addresses of each type assigned to each interface

+_DNS names are an application concept \- not used by the network_

+_Domain Name System_ :  translates human readable domain names \(for example, www.amazon.com \) to machine readable IP addresses \(for example, 192.0.
+2.44\).

+**Routing**
+- Each network administered separately - an autonomous system \(AS\)
+- Different technologies
+- Different policies
+- Mutual distrust \- between AS and its peers; between AS and its customers

+**Autonomous Systems and Inter-domain Routing**
+- Separately administered; different technologies
+- Shortest path routing
+- Distance vector or link state algorithms

+**Inter-domain Routing and BGP**
+- Treats each network as a graph node and routes between ASes

+_The AS-level topology:_
+- Well connected core; sparse edges
+- Edge networks can use default route to the core
+- Core networks need full routing table: the default free zone \(DFZ\)

+_Routing between competitors \- no real trust between organisations_
+- Policy, politics, and economics are key constraints; not shortest path
+- **BGP routing protocol** : a standardized exterior gateway protocol designed to exchange routing and reachability information between autonomous systems on the Internet

+**Forwarding**
+- Best effort, connectionless, packet delivery
+- Just send \- no need to setup a connection first
+- Network makes its best effort to deliver packets, but provides no guarantees
+- Time taken to transit the network may vary
+- Packets may be lost, delayed, reordered, duplicated or corrupted
+- The network discards packets it can’t deliver
+- Easily run over any type of link layer

+**TCP and UDP Transport**

+- IP network provides best effort service
+- Packets can be lost, duplicated, delayed, or re-ordered

+_Transport isolates applications from the network_
+- Demultiplexes traffic for different applications
+- Enhances network quality of service to offer appropriate reliability
+- Performs congestion control, adapts to network capacity

+_Only two deployable transport protocols in the Internet:_
+- **UDP** : user datagram protocol
+- **TCP** : transmission control protocol

+**UDP**

+- Simplest transport protocol

+_Exposes raw IP service to applications_
+- Connectionless, best effort packet delivery: framed, but unreliable
+- No congestion control
+- Adds 16 bit port number to identify services

+_Used by applications preferring timeliness over reliability_
+- Voice-over-IP
+- Streaming video
+- Gaming

+- Must be able to tolerate some loss of data
+- Must be able to adapt to congestion in the application layer

+_Refer to 01e for UDP diagram_

+**TCP**

+_Reliable, ordered, byte stream delivery service running over IP_
+- Lost packets are retransmitted; ordering is preserved; message boundaries are not preserved
+- Adapts sending rate to match network capacity \-\> congestion control
+- Adds port number to identify services

+Used by applications needing reliability \-\> default choice for most applications

+_Refer to 01e for TCP diagram and format layout_

+**TCP Congestion Control** : Converge on fair share of path capacity using AIMD algorithm

+_AIMD_ : additive-increase/multiplicative-decrease algorithm is a feedback control algorithm best known for its use in TCP congestion control.
+AIMD combines linear growth of the congestion window with an exponential reduction when congestion is detected

+**Higher Layer Protocols**

+_The OSI reference model defines three layers above the transport:_
+- Session layer
+- Presentation layer
+- Application layer

+- Internet architecture makes no clear distinction between these layers

+_Goal \- support application needs:_
+- Manage transport layer connections
+- Name and locate application-level resources
+- Negotiate data formats, and perform format conversion if needed
+- Present data in appropriate manner
+- Implement application-level semantics

+**Session Layer: Managing Connections**
+- What connections does the application need?
+- How to find participants?
+- How to setup connections?

+_How does session membership change?_
+- Does the group size vary greatly?
+- How rapidly do participants join and leave?
+- Are participants aware of other members?

+_Refer to 01f for diagrams of example application connections_

+**The Presentation Layer**

+_Managing the presentation, representation, and conversion of data:_
+- Media types and content negotiation
+- Channel encodings
+- Internationalisation, languages, and character sets

+Common services used by many applications.

+**The Application Layer**

+_Protocol functions specific to the application logic_
+- Deliver email
+- Retrieve a web page
+- Stream video

+**Protocol Standards**

+- The OSI model is a reasonable way of thinking about network protocols

+_But – it misses two key layers:_
+- Financial
+- Political

+- Successful network protocols support interoperability between different vendors \- this interoperability exists because those vendors work to standardise the protocols

+**Rough consensus and running code** : standards are the result of much discussion and negotiation